 Perhaps you’ve had children or changed careers.
 Maybe you get so much attention for your back tattoo that it distracts from your career.
 A Van Halen show from 1991 on your shoulder blade or a White Zombie skull on your ankle are reminders of a different you—maybe one you want to move on from.
 If you’ve decided that this tattoo you once loved no longer works for where you are in your life, there are a few options for getting the tattoo removed.
 Here are five of the top methods for tattoo removal that you can explore right now.

 Perhaps the most widely recognized tattoo removal method is visiting a dermatologist or laser surgeon for laser tattoo removal.
 Laser surgery uses pulses of light at high concentration to remove the tattoo.
 Treatment efficacy depends on the size, colors, and ink concentration of the tattoo.

-Checking the specifics of your tattoo will require an initial consult with a specialist.
+Checking the specifics of your tattoo will require an initial consultation with a specialist.
 In addition, several treatments may be required in order to successfully remove the tattoo.
 Laser surgery may leave you with long-term scarring, blisters, and pain in the area where your tattoo was removed.